White Christmas (weather): Southern Hemisphere

 Because Christmas occurs during the summer in the Southern Hemisphere, white Christmases are especially rare events there, apart from Antarctica, which is generally uninhabited.
 A white Christmas elsewhere in the Southern Hemisphere is approximately equivalent to having snow in the Northern Hemisphere on 25 June.
-Some places like Ushuaia and Stanley, Falkland Islands have received measurable snowfall on Christmas Day on numerous occasions.
+Some places like Ushuaia, Argentina and Stanley, Falkland Islands have received measurable snowfall on Christmas Day on numerous occasions.

-In 2006, a snowstorm hit the Snowy Mountains in New South Wales and Victoria, arriving on Christmas morning and bringing nearly 12 in of snow in higher areas.
+In 2006, a snowstorm hit the Snowy Mountains in New South Wales and Victoria, Australia, arriving on Christmas morning and bringing nearly 12 in of snow in higher areas.

 In New Zealand's Southern Alps, snow can fall any day of the year, and a white Christmas is possible.
 The same situation can be seen in the Andes at elevations above 4000 m, with some locations on the Bolivian altiplano, such as El Alto, having the theoretical possibility of a white Christmas.